 All courses offered through The Chang School have a unique course ID beginning with the letter “C” followed by three letters and three numbers.
-The three letters following the “C” indicate the subject area (for example, ACC for Accounting courses) and the catalog numbers identify the specific course.
-Multi-term courses have a two-digit catalog number followed by “A” (for example, CBLG 10A).
+The three letters following the “C” indicate the subject area (for example, ACC for Accounting courses) and the catalogue numbers identify the specific course.
+Multi-term courses have a two-digit catalogue number followed by “A” (for example, CBLG 10A).

 Many, but not all, continuing education courses are the same as those offered in Ryerson full- and/or part-time programs (for example, CACC 100 and ACC 100) and will be automatically used towards certificate graduation requirements, if applicable.

 The Chang School also offers courses that may be equivalent to courses offered in full- and/or part-time degree programs; these are designated as “Certificate and Degree Credit” and may require a course substitution to be used towards certificate graduation requirements.
 The Chang School also offers courses that are specifically for certificate credit that do not have a full- or part-time degree course equivalency and therefore cannot be used towards degree program requirements.
 (Also refer to Course Series below.)